ychen-207523/LLVM-keyPoints/README.md

 ## Model

-The `model` package contains all the Java classes that represent entities in our database.
+The `org.parking.model` package contains all the Java classes that represent entities in our database.
 Each class corresponds to a table in the database and includes fields that map to the columns within the table.

 ### Citation
 The `Citation` class models the details of a parking citation.
 It stores information about the citation number, the associated vehicle, the parking lot name where the citation was issued, the category of the violation, the fee charged, payment status, and the date and time when the citation was issued.